F1LT3R/findy/README.md

 ### Current Dir

-Find any `README.md` file in the current directory.
-Note: Findy will still search recursively, but will only show results that match the current directory.
+**Important:** Findy will still search recursively, but will only show results that match the current directory.

+Find any `README.md` file in the current directory:

 ```shell
 findy README.md